-The Real Estate division of the Assessor’s Office is responsible for the majority of the office’s data entry along with determining the valuation for residential Building Permits, Personal Property and Agricultural Properties.
+The Real Estate Appraisal Department of the Assessor’s Office is responsible for determining the valuation for residential Building Permits.
 This division receives all inquiries from internal and external entities and maintains the data in both office programs.

 Our responsibilities and duties include:

 Picking up and valuing new residential construction within Santa Fe County through our Building Permits process.

 Receiving annual CAB reports from the New Mexico Property Tax Division for Centrally Assessed property and entering the reported values into our Ascend program to generate a Centrally Assessed Notice of Value.
 There are 206 Centrally Assessed parcels in Santa Fe County.

 Reviewing all sales affidavits each year, to better determine a fair value for other properties and to assist our office C.A.M.A.
 Specialist in collecting data to assist our Residential and Commercial appraisers in determining a fair market value.